-Starting from this release, Oracle Database supports results of SQL statements executed in a stored procedure to be returned implicitly to the client applications without the need to explicitly use a REF CURSOR.
+Oracle Database supports results of SQL statements executed in a stored procedure to be returned implicitly to the client applications without the need to explicitly use a REF CURSOR.

 You can use the following methods to retrieve and process the implicit results returned by PL/SQL procedures or blocks:

-Method Description

-getMoreResults Checks if there are more results available in the result set

-getMoreResults(int) Checks if there are more results available in the result set, like the overloaded method.
-This method accepts an int parameter that can have one of the following values:
+Method Description getMoreResults Checks if there are more results available in the result set getMoreResults(int) Checks if there are more results available in the result set, I the overloaded method.
+This method accepts an int paranthat can have one of the following values: KEEP_CURRENT_RESULTCLOSE_ALL_RESULTSCLOSE_CURRENT_RESULT getResultSet Iteratively retrieves each implicit result from an executed PL/SQL statement

-• KEEP_CURRENT_RESULT

-CLOSE_ALL_RESULTS

-CLOSE_CURRENT_RESULT

-getResultSet Iteratively retrieves each implicit result from an executed PL/SQL statement

-Note: The server-side internal driver, kprb does not support fetching information about implicit results.
-Only SELECT queries can be returned implicitly.
-Applications retrieve each result set sequentially, but can fetch rows from any result set independent of the sequence.
+- The server-side internal driver, kprb does not support fetching information about implicit results. - Only SELECT queries can be returned implicitly. - Applications retrieve each result set sequentially, but can fetch rows from any result set independent of the sequence.